 Alex has been listed as a "Rising Star" in General Litigation and Construction Litigation by Virginia Super Lawyers magazine (2009, 2011-present) and named among Virginia's "Legal Elite" by Virginia Business magazine (2011-present).
 He is listed in The Best Lawyers in America© for Construction Law (2017-present).
 Martindale-Hubbell has rated Alex an AV attorney, its highest rating available.
 Active in community organizations as well as legal, Alex is vice president of his homeowner’s association and an active volunteer in the firm's pro bono efforts through Central Virginia Legal Aid Society’s Justice Server, the Legal Aid Housing program and the Virginia Hispanic Chamber of Commerce.

 Prior to joining Williams Mullen, Alex served as a law clerk to The Honorable Claude M. Hilton, Chief Judge of the U.S. District Court, Eastern District of Virginia, Alexandria Division.
 He is a member of the Virginia State Bar and the Richmond Bar Association.
-As a member of the Virginia Bar Association, he serves as the chair of the Construction and Public Contracts Law Section.

 Alex earned his Bachelor of Arts degree in political science from the University of North Carolina at Chapel Hill and his Juris Doctor degree, cum laude, from the University of Richmond School of Law.
 While in law school, he served as editor-in-chief of the University of Richmond Law Review and authored the note, “Dusenbery v.
 United States: Setting the Standard for Adequate Notice,” 37 University of Richmond Law Review 613 (2003).